0nix/ggj21/twine/scriptstuff.md

 H: W-what?

-K: Did you fuck the Party official's wife?
+K: Did.
+You.
+Fuck.
+The.
+Party.
+Official's.
+Wife?
 Answer me!

 H: No, no!
 Of course not, Kleiner!
 Why would you even ask me that?

 K: I got called to meet to my local Party secretary in the dead of night last night.
 He was angry, Keliner.
-Angry that I would pick you to lead the Engineering team.
-He said that you have no loyalty to the Party... to the country!
-What did you DO?!
+That I would pick you to lead the Engineering team.
+He said that you have no loyalty.
+Not to the Party, not to the country...
+So again, I ask, as politely as I can, what did you do?!

 H: I sat there for five hours then spoke to the official about my tutoring work, what else was I supposed to do?

 K: Well, they must have mistaken you for some other Hassel, because they're come down on me now.
-If I don't drop you as Lead they will come and investigate me, you, and everyone and everything else at the factory.
+If I don't drop you as the Lead next semester they will come and investigate me, you, and everyone and everything else at the factory.
 I don't know why you talked me into reducing the output to meet what we sold.
 I should have never listen-

 H: I talked you into it?
 Dear God, Kleiner don't you start lying now.
 We decided on it, remember?